meveo-org/mv-menu/README.md

 # mv-menu

- MvMenu is a Meveo menu component (based on lit-element) that provide menu with sub menus.
+ MvMenu is a Meveo menu component (based on lit-element) that provides menu with sub menus.

 ## Features
 * Arbitrary sub-menu levels